2023 Monday-Night Series

 There are no class rules, no measurements are necessary and no certificates are required.

-Carrying on from previous years will be the rolling-average handicaps based on a boat's individual performance.
-It will be recalculated after each race based on performance in previous races.
+Carrying on from previous years will be the rolling-average handicaps based on a boat's individual performance (initialized by the ECPHRF JOG rating given at registration).
 This is of great benefit to the casual cruiser, as you can race your boat as-is without having to conform to an ideal for your boat.